Ramprasad-Group/bioplastic_design/README.md

 [search_space.ipynb](bioplastic_design/search_space.ipynb) -  Create a polymer search space (here bioplastic search space).
 Predictors are not included.

 [screening.ipynb](bioplastic_design/screening.ipynb) - Use this notebook to screen for polymers with specific property values.

+[candidates.txt](bioplastic_design/candidates.txt) - 70 bioplastic candidates for the 7 mainstream plastics (see paper for more information)